Back to blog

 How NextPage Runs Mobile App Projects

 NextPage treats mobile app development as a product delivery system, not a handoff from design to code.
-The work starts by narrowing the first release, choosing the right platform strategy, and mapping the backend, integrations, analytics, and support workflows needed for launch.
+The work starts by narrowing the first release, choosing the right platform strategy, and mapping the backend, integrations, analytics, security, QA, store, and support workflows needed for launch.
 That keeps the build practical and gives stakeholders clearer budget and timeline expectations.

 If you are planning a mobile app now, start with the custom software cost estimator to frame scope and cost.
 When the product needs hands-on delivery, the mobile app development, MVP development, and custom software development services can turn that plan into a shipped product.